Nouran24625/3D-maze-using-unity/README.md

 Player control, by default, is set to the original control.
 This allows you to travel the maze in a grid like fashion (like the old Eye of the Beholder games) moving square by square.
 The modern control option is a free roam with mouse control.
 This is set by the Control Type dropdown on the Player object in the scene.

-## History

-3D Maze is the name given to a screensaver, created in OpenGL, that was present in Microsoft Windows from Windows 95[1] until it was discontinued after Windows ME.

 ## Requirements

 * Unity 2021.x or higher (not tested with Unity 2022.x, might work on versions earlier than 2021 too)